 Few colonial observers recorded in any detail the traditional uses and indigenous methods of collecting the gum and seed of Acacia (wattle) in southwestern Australia.
 Indigenous knowledge was not considered important even though Acacia gum or gum arabic (as it was commercially known) was a highly valued and sought-after product in Britain and Europe.1 The sweet smelling wood of the raspberry jam wattle also had a high value on the British market and was seen as a potential substitute for sandalwood.
 We do not understand why the colonial entrepreneurs did not exploit the valuable indigenous knowledge that existed and was available to them at this time, especially when their fledgling enterprise, such as the aborted gum venture of 1836, failed due to a lack of relevant cultural information.

-Seasonal sources of sweetness in traditional Nyungar culture included the edible gums of Acacia (and Hakea), the sweet nectar from the flowers of Banksia, Eucalpytus, Corymbia, Grevillea, Hakea, Callistemon and Xanthorrhoea, native fruits and berries, wild honey from native bees, lerps or “honey-dew” (a Psyllid insect excretion found on the leaves of Eucalpyts), cambium root bark (twotta) and the sweet tasting flesh of young parrots fed on a nectarivorous diet.
+Seasonal sources of sweetness in traditional Nyungar culture included the edible gums of Acacia and Hakea, the sweet nectar from the flowers of Banksia, Eucalpytus, Corymbia, Grevillea, Hakea, Callistemon and Xanthorrhoea and native fruits, berries, lerps or “honey-dew” (a Psyllid insect excretion found on the leaves of Eucalpyts), cambium root bark (twotta) and the sweet tasting flesh of young parrots fed on a nectarivorous diet.
 We touch upon these coveted sources of sweetness later in our paper.

 ‘We called it bush toffee’